259th Lithuanian Police Battalion

 259th Lithuanian Police Battalion (Litauische Polizei-Ausbildungs-Bataillon Nr.
 259; 259-asis lietuvių policijos batalionas) was a Lithuanian auxiliary police battalion formed in April 1944 in Prienai.
 It was soon disbanded in July of that same year in Tilsit.
 The battalion was formed from the soldiers sent by the Training Unit (Mokomoji dalis) and the 3rd Lithuanian Construction Battalion.
 The 259th Battalion was the last Lithuanian Police Battalion to be formed.

 The battalion was subordinated to the Ordnungspolizei leader under the SS- und Polizeiführer in Lithuania.
-However, the battalion's staffing, enforcing of discipline and economic affairs were taken care of by the LAD liaison officer's headquarters under the Ordungspolizei leader in Lithuania.
+However, the battalion's staffing, enforcing of discipline and economic affairs were taken care of by the Lithuanian Auxiliary Police liaison officer's headquarters under the Ordungspolizei leader in Lithuania.

 History

 The battalion was stationed in Prienai between 18 April and 11 July 1944, and was then moved to Kaunas.
 In Prienai, the soldiers lived in the barracks, were trained and introduced to weapons.

 On June 20, two platoons each from the 1st and 2nd companies fought against Soviet partisans near the Pagaršvys village in the Prienai parish.
 The operation was led by lieutenant Balys Lukošius.
 Upon receiving information from a farmer about the whereabouts of the partisans, the companies hurriedly prepared to march.
 The policemen were armed with a machine gun and French rifles.
 The partisan bunker was encircled.
 After noticing the approaching policemen, the partisans opened fire.
 Later, as the partisans emerged from their bunker, they attempted to escape into the forest, located about 300 metres away.
 In the bunker, the policemen found two killed partisans, two submachine guns and grenades in the bunker.
 The Lithuanian casualties of this fight were the 1st company's junior non-commissioned officer (j. psk.)
 Jonas Chmieliauskas and private Petras Umbrasas.
 Private Juozas Skinkys was wounded in the head and was taken to the German military hospital in Kaunas.

 During May and June, desertion rates became massive.
 About thirty policemen deserted from the battalion until the beginning of June.
 In the first half of July, the battalion was transferred to Kaunas.

 It is known from the orders of the battalion's commander that the battalion, or at least its headquarters, were in Kaunas from July 13 to 25.
 As of April 25, the battalion had four companies and a pioneer platoon.